Fhockk/FileUpload_AngularNodeExpress/README.md

 # FileUpload_AngularNodeExpress
-npm run dev   - to start the app
+ run `npm run dev` to start the app